Travels from Pennsylvania, USA

 Even at a young age, McDermott displayed a gift for filling needs that no one else was addressing.
 His unique credit program, delivery service, video game room, and respectful attitude propelled his tiny deli ahead of the giant franchises that surrounded him.
 He applied everything he learned from the corner store to his post college career at Xerox where he worked his way from sales to becoming the youngest division president in company history.

-As co-CEO and now the sole CEO of SAP, his down-to-earth attitude and concern for employee life-work balance make him one of the most popular bosses in the world.
+As former CEO of SAP, his down-to-earth attitude and concern for employee life-work balance make him one of the most popular bosses in the world.
 He’s been ranked as the #2 CEO on glassdoor.com with a 99% approval rating.
 His memoir, Winners Dream, is an enjoyable and inspiring read due to his relatable attitude and underdog tale.

 In 2015, McDermott almost died after falling down a staircase in his brother’s home while carrying a glass of water.
 The glass smashed into his face, causing him to lose an eye and nearly bleed to death.
 McDermott quickly recovered, and the incident inspired him to make digitalizing health records a new focus at SAP.